Installation

 npx skills add tamagui/soot --skill sootsim-debug # optional: teach the agent

-See Agents → Setup to verify the bridge, Agents → CLI Use for the day-to-day commands, and MCP & Agent Tools for why the CLI is the integration surface instead of MCP.
+See Agents → Setup to verify the bridge, Agents → CLI Use for day-to-day commands, and MCP & Agent Tools for why the CLI is the integration surface instead of MCP.

 Ready to build?